alex-james-vukovity/react-file-structure/README.md

 ## Folders by feature

-Every file regardless of type and use intent should always be collocated with other relevant files that comprise the a certain feature.
+Every file regardless of type and use intent should always be collocated with other relevant files that compose a certain feature.
-The one and only reason a file should not be collocated is in case the file is shared across multiple features, therefore isn't tailered towards any specific feature.
+The one and only reason a file should not be collocated is in case the file is shared across multiple features, therefore isn't tailored towards any specific feature.

-Esssentialy a file belongs either to "Features" folder or "Shared".
+Essentially a file belongs either to "Features" folder or "Shared".

 Why?
 A developer can locate the code and identify what each file represents at a glance.